TheoNorris/momentum-fitness/README.md

 ## UX

-This website will be created for lovers of dogs and all things furry.
-The site users will be individuals with a passion for pets, dog owners looking for tips or advice or those who just want to brighten their day!

 This website is created for anyone that has ever been or ever wanted to get to the gym!
 The site users will be individuals that are interested in healthy living with a passion for getting out and working for their goals.